mmellado/visitedcountries-backend/README.md

 ### PUT /api/users/:uid:

-Updates the user's country entries
+Updates the user's country entries.
+If the user doesn't exist, it creates it.

 #### Expected body